Definition of Currency Options

 Cost of Option is not exercised = $3,132,500

-It is advisable to not to exercise the option.
+It is advisable not to exercise the option.

-- Call Option: Under the Call option, the owner of the option gets the right to buy the security.
-The call option is not obligatory in the nature.
+- Call Option: Under the Call option, the option owner gets the right to buy the security.
+The call option is not obligatory in nature.
 To buy the Call Option, the owner needs to pay the price called a premium.

 Advantages

-- Low Cost of Entry: For entering into the currency option, the cost of entry is to be paid called a premium which is very nominal in nature.
+- Low Cost of Entry: To enter into the currency option, one must pay a nominal premium as the cost of entry is very nominal.

-- Risk Coverage: Currency options are the best ways to reduce the risk of foreign exchange fluctuations.
+- Risk Coverage: Currency options are the best way to reduce foreign exchange fluctuations risk.

-- Flexibility: Currency Options gives the purchaser the flexibility in the form of giving an option to exercise the option, which is not obligatory in nature.
+- Flexibility: Currency Options give the purchaser flexibility by allowing the option to exercise the option, which is not obligatory.

 Disadvantages